greyatom-school/the-minerva-project/FEWD/career_services/Day in the life of Frontend Engineer.md

 By Rahul Shetty(Senior Software Engineer/Consultant (FrontEnd) - HERE Technologies)

-**Note:** _In the following article, you might get stumped on certain tools/ methods that a FE uses.
-You will get more clarity on that once you go through Sprint 4._

-_The following article is supposed to give you a good introductory insight and it's suggested that you go through it again after you finish Sprint 4._
+**Note:** _In the following article, you might be a little confused on certain tools/ methods that a FE uses.
+You will get more clarity on that once you go through Sprint 4.
+The following article is supposed to give you a good introductory insight and it's suggested that you go through it again after you finish Sprint 4._

 ### How is a Day in the life of a Front-End Engineer?

-Let me start by saying that ;A Day in the Life of; is a misnomer.
+Let me start by saying that, A Day in the Life of, is a misnomer.
 It's a Half-day in the life of a FE Engineer.
 A whole day would be intense, inconvenient, not to mention - unacceptable.

 Frontend developers work either within companies or at specific web design agencies.
 Sometimes, they also work as freelancers.
 Job roles may therefore vary according to this, and also according to the size of the company or agency.
 For example, in smaller companies, front-end developers will frequently interact with other team members and may take on multiple roles.
 In larger companies, they may focus on only what's supposed to be achieved.